freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-089.md

 ---
-id: 5f46e7a4750dd05b5a673920
+id: 5f46e8284aae155c83015dee
 title: Part 89
 challengeType: 0
-dashedName: part-89
+dashedName: part-90
 ---

 # --description--

-Now apply the `address` class to the `p` element containing the address.
+The menu looks good, but other than the coffee beans background image, it is mainly just text.

+Under the `Coffees` heading, add an image using the url `https://tinyurl.com/cafe-coffee-fcc`.
+Give the image an `alt` value of `coffee icon`.

 # --hints--